-Donna Shestowsky et al., That Never Happened: Adults’ Discernment of Children’s True and False Memory Reports, 36 Law & Hum Behav.
+Stephanie D. Block, Donna Shestowsky, Daisy A. Segovia, Gail S. Goodman, Jennifer M. Schaff & Kristen W. Alexander, That Never Happened: Adults’ Discernment of Children’s True and False Memory Reports, 36 Law & Hum.
+Behav.
 365 (2012).

-Donna Shestowsky & Lee Ross, Two Social Psychologists’ Reflections on Situationism and the Criminal Justice System, Ideology, Psychology, and Law, (Jon Hanson ed., 2011).
+Lee Ross & Donna Shestowsky, Two Social Psychologists’ Reflections on Situationism and the Criminal Justice System, in Ideology, Psychology, and Law 612 (Jon Hanson ed., 2011).

-Donna Shestowsky, An Evaluation of the Ventura Superior Court Small Claims Mediation Program, (limited distribution report) (2011).
+Donna Shestowsky, An Evaluation of the Ventura Superior Court Small Claims Mediation Program (2011) (limited distribution report).

-Donna Shestowsky & Jeanne Brett, Disputants’ Perceptions of Dispute Resolution Procedures: A Longitudinal Empirical Study, 41 Conn.
+Donna Shestowsky & Jeanne Brett, Disputants’ Perceptions of Dispute Resolution Procedures: An Ex Ante and Ex Post Longitudinal Empirical Study, 41 Conn.
 L. Rev. 63 (2008).